bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-18-segwit-wallet-dev.md

 * Developers should be careful not to make an off-by-4-times mistake in fee estimation.

-#### Upgrade Safety
+#### Activation {#upgrade-safety}

-* End users MUST NOT be allowed to generate any P2SH-P2WPKH or other segwit addresses before segwit is fully activated on the network.
-Before activation, using P2SH-P2WPKH or other segwit addresses may lead to permanent fund loss
-* Similarly, change MUST NOT be sent to a segwit output before activation
-* Activation of segwit is defined by [BIP9][].
-After 15 Nov 2016 and before 15 Nov 2017 UTC, if in a full retarget cycle at least 1916 out of 2016 blocks is signaling readiness, segwit will be activated in the retarget cycle after the next one
-* If a wallet does not have the ability to follow the [BIP9][] signal, the upgraded version should not be released to end users until it is activated
-* If there were any concerns that some miners may not correctly enforce the new rules, release of the upgraded wallet may be delayed until evidence has shown that vast majority (if not all) miners are following the new rules.
-Violations would be very obvious, shown as invalid orphaned blocks.
+* As of block height 481824, all SegWit ready nodes started enforcing the new SegWit consensus rules.

 #### Backward Compatibility

-* Sending and receiving P2PKH payment (address with prefix 1) should remain to be supported.
+* Sending and receiving legacy P2PKH payment (address with prefix 1) should continue to be supported.

 ### Complex script support